 Vampires, zombies and werewolves.
 Sounds like we’ve travelled back in time ten years, doesn’t it?
 Unlike Twilight, the From Blood and Ash series by Jennifer L Armentrout puts a delightful new twist on classic paranormal elements.

-Guest blogger of From Blood and Ash, Amelia Connell, is a University of the Sunshine Coast student.
-She’s completing a Bachelor of Creative Industries, majoring in Publishing & Creative Writing.
-Amelia is currently undertaking a 208-hour internship with Gail Tagarro.
+Amelia Connell is guest blogger of From Blood and Ash.
+At the time of writing this post, Amelia was a University of the Sunshine Coast student completing a Bachelor of Creative Industries, majoring in Publishing & Creative Writing.
+Amelia undertook a 208-hour internship with Gail Tagarro.

 A New High Fantasy Twist

 Armentrout is well known for her paranormal and fantasy series, and From Blood and Ash is yet another hit in the high fantasy genre.
 Common paranormal creatures have been rejuvenated and renamed in this series.
 For instance, vampires become Atlantians, zombies are craven and werewolves are wolven.
 All these creatures feature heavily in the series, and when blended with elements of high fantasy, the effect is addictive.

 Protagonist Poppy Balfour has been told for years that she is ‘chosen’.
 She is kept under lock and key in the castle, a silent puppet for the Queen of Solis.
 On her twentieth birthday she will ‘ascend’, a ritual no one will explain to her and something she has every right to fear.
 The queen and her caretakers, Duke and Duchess Teerman, use Poppy to keep the peace in the kingdom.
 They repeatedly refer to her as ‘chosen by the gods’.